divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 * Intel-base Macintosh
 * Graphics card with support for Metal.
-* 4 GB of RAM.
+* 8 GB of RAM.
-* 75 MB of disk space.
+* 120 MB of disk space.
-* External drive for recording.
 * Mac OS X 10.12.5 or later.

 > **These minimum requirements are not a guarantee ScopeBox will work with your exact configuration.
 Please thoroughly test your hardware with the trial version before making any decisions.
 You can download the trial at <http://www.divergentmedia.com/scopebox/trial>**